Skeleton Veggie Delight: Your Halloween Party’s Showstopper!

 Curious how to make a veggie skeleton tray?
 Dive in, and let’s craft some magic!

-Why You’ll Love This DIY Skeleton Party Vegetable Tray
+Why You’ll Love The Easy Halloween Skeleton Veggie Tray

-- a knife will be used for cutting all of your vegetables to size
+- a knife will be used for cutting and chopping all of your vegetables to size

-- a cutting board for cutting the vegetables to size
+- a cutting board (cutting board set) for cutting the vegetables to size

 - a second large cutting board or large serving platter or countertop covered for assembling the Skeleton

-- a vegetable peeler – if you don’t have one you could always just use your knife to peel the vegetable for the skeleton
+- A vegetable peeler – if you don’t have one, you could always use your knife to peel the vegetable for the skeleton

 Ingredients For Your Easy Halloween Skeleton Veggie Tray